AlayaNetwork/alaya-devdocs/website/docs/JS-SDK.md

 #### web3.utils.toBech32Address

-Convert a valid Alaya address to a bech32 format address of the designated network.
+Convert a valid Hexadecimal address (ie. Ethereum address) to a bech32 format address(ie. Alaya address) of the designated network.

 Method: